monsoft/mybashtools/README.md

 Calculate amount of time between two times figures.
 Usefull for calculate working time.
 I use it when I'm filling Oncall form.

 Filename: timediff

+#### Mod Security log parser
+This is small parser of logs from Mod Security WAF.

+Filename: logpars.sh